Premchandyadav369/AETHER/README.md

 | **PDB (selected)** | 5 structures | 3D protein geometry | 3Dmol.js visualization |
 | **STRING v12** | 3.1B interactions | PPI network | Galaxy graph edges |
 | **KEGG Pathway** | 536 pathways | Biological pathways | Multi-omics integration |

 ---

+## 🧭 Design Rationale — Why Each Component Exists

+A short "why not something simpler" note for each major architectural choice:

+- **Why a GNN and not a fingerprint + Random Forest?** Fingerprints discard bond connectivity beyond a fixed radius; a GNN learns which substructures matter for a *specific* task instead of relying on a hand-fixed circular neighborhood.
+The classical models (RF/XGBoost/LightGBM/CatBoost) are kept as fast baselines and sanity checks, not replaced.
+- **Why ESM-2 instead of one-hot amino-acid encoding?** One-hot encoding has no notion of amino-acid similarity or evolutionary context; ESM-2 embeddings already encode structural and functional similarity learned from hundreds of millions of sequences, which the ablation table above shows is the single biggest accuracy driver.
+- **Why cross-attention instead of concatenating molecule + protein embeddings?** Concatenation forces the model to learn interaction patterns from a fixed-size joint vector with no notion of *where* on the protein the drug touches.
+Cross-attention preserves a per-residue, per-atom interaction matrix that is both more accurate and directly interpretable.
+- **Why active learning (BALD) instead of exhaustive screening?** Exhaustive high-fidelity screening (docking/MD/wet-lab) of millions of compounds is not tractable; BALD directs the limited experimental budget toward the molecules the model is most uncertain about, cutting the number of required queries by roughly half in our benchmarks.
+- **Why a two-compartment PK model instead of a full PBPK model?** A full physiologically-based PK model requires many organ-specific parameters that are rarely available for a novel candidate; the two-compartment model captures the key absorption/distribution/elimination phases with far fewer assumptions, while still being extensible toward PBPK later.
+- **Why FAISS instead of a SQL similarity query?** Nearest-neighbor search over 256/1280-dimensional dense embeddings is not something a relational database index can do efficiently; FAISS's IVF-PQ index is purpose-built for this and scales to millions of vectors in RAM.
+- **Why SHAP *and* GradCAM instead of just one?** They trade off cost vs. rigor — GradCAM is a single backward pass suitable for every prediction by default; SHAP is more expensive but game-theoretically principled, reserved for higher-stakes explanations.
+- **Why a QUBO formulation for portfolio selection?** Selecting a non-overlapping, resource-constrained set of drug-target pairs is a combinatorial optimization problem; QUBO is the standard way to express such problems for both classical simulated-annealing solvers and (in the future) quantum annealers, keeping the formulation portable across solver backends.

+---